bat/bat/INSTALL.md

 5.27/04 or later is necessary and ROOT has to be compiled with MathMore enabled.

-### Optional: CUBA
+### Optional: Cuba

-CUBA is a library containing general purpose multidimensional integration algorithms.
+Cuba is a library containing general purpose multidimensional integration algorithms.
 It can be obtained from http://www.feynarts.de/cuba/.
-BAT will compile and run with Cuba version 3.3 or later.
-Cuba is not necessary to run BAT, however, its use is recommended as it provides integration routines tuned for performance, which are useful for integration in problems with not too many dimensions (~15).
-You need to compile the CUBA library as position-independent code to use it from BAT.
-For the `gcc`, install CUBA as
+BAT will compile and run with Cuba version 3.3 up to at least 4.2.

+Cuba is not necessary to run BAT.
+We recommend to use it if you want to compare multiple models.
+Cuba provides integration routines tuned for performance, which are useful for integration in problems with not too many dimensions (~10).

+The recommended way to get Cuba is to run

+    ./get-cuba.sh

+in the BAT source directory.
+This will download a compatible version of Cuba to the local subdirectory `cuba/` and compile it.

+If you want to compile Cuba manually, make sure it has position-independent code

     ./configure CFLAGS='-fPIC -O3 -fomit-frame-pointer -ffast-math -Wall'
     make